 The Theatre School > About > Faculty & Staff > Performance > Kristina Fluty

 A southeastern Kentucky native, Kristina Fluty is a Chicago-based movement artist/educator/consultant who has been dancing and teaching all around the city since 2002.
-Her most recent foray in the theatre community of Chicago has been Intimacy Direction at Victory Gardens (Mies Julie and Indecent), Remy Bumppo (Frankenstein), TimeLine Theatre (Cardboard Piano), and Steppenwolf (Los Angeles remount of Linda Vista).
-At The Theatre School, she has provided choreography, movement coaching, and/or intimacy choreography for Betrayal, Like It, Hansel and Gretel, The Coral King, and Prospero's Storm.
-She also directed two devised works for Introduction to Performance, Saccades in Darkness and Fray the Tethers.
-She is thrilled to make her mainstage directing debut with Go, Dog.
-Go! for Chicago Playworks for Families and Young Audiences at The Merle Reskin Theater in January of 2019.
+She has served as Intimacy Director/Choreographer/Consultant at Victory Gardens (Mies Julie and Indecent), Remy Bumppo (Frankenstein and Top Girls), TimeLine Theatre (Cardboard Piano), Center Theatre Group (Los Angeles remount of Linda Vista) and Steppenwolf (The Children).
+At The Theatre School, she has provided choreography, movement coaching, and/or intimacy choreography for numerous productions.
+She also directed two devised works for Introduction to Performance, Saccades in Darkness and Fray the Tethers; Go, Dog.
+Go! for Chicago Playworks for Families and Young Audiences at The Merle Reskin Theater; and Bachelorette.

 Kristina has taught movement, Laban Movement Analysis, and/or dance at the University of Milwaukee-Wisconsin, Columbia College Chicago, the Lou Conte Dance Studio/Hubbard Street Dance Chicago, Dovetail Studios, and the University of Chicago.
 She has served as instructor and/or movement coach for companies in Chicago such as the Lyric Opera, Mordine and Company, Thodos Dance Chicago, BoneDanse, and Synapse Arts.
 She started Kinespark Consulting in 2015 as a home for her offerings as a movement facilitator, coach, and analyst.
 She continues to perform and teach as much as possible in Chicagoland.